MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.7.0/migrate-az-4.1.0.md

 ### `Get-AzApiManagementProperty`

-The cmdlet `Get-AzApiManagementProperty` has been replaced by `Get-AzureApiManagementNamedValue`.
+The cmdlet `Get-AzApiManagementProperty` has been replaced by `Get-AzApiManagementNamedValue`.

 ### `New-AzApiManagementProperty`

-The cmdlet `New-AzApiManagementProperty` has been replaced by `New-AzureApiManagementNamedValue`.
+The cmdlet `New-AzApiManagementProperty` has been replaced by `New-AzApiManagementNamedValue`.

 ### `Remove-AzApiManagementProperty`

-The cmdlet `Remove-AzApiManagementProperty` has been replaced by `Remove-AzureApiManagementNamedValue`.
+The cmdlet `Remove-AzApiManagementProperty` has been replaced by `Remove-AzApiManagementNamedValue`.

 ### `Set-AzApiManagementProperty`

-The cmdlet `Set-AzApiManagementProperty` has been replaced by `Set-AzureApiManagementNamedValue`.
+The cmdlet `Set-AzApiManagementProperty` has been replaced by `Set-AzApiManagementNamedValue`.

 ## Az.Batch